upros/ATLS/atls/draft-friel-tls-over-http-01.md

 There are several benefits to using a standard TLS software stack to establish an application layer secure communications channel between a client and a service.
 These include:

-- no need to define a new cryptographic negotiation and exchange protocol beween client and service
+- no need to define a new cryptographic negotiation and exchange protocol between client and service
 - automatically benefit from new cipher suites by simply upgrading the TLS software stack
-- automaticaly benefit from new features, bugfixes, etc. in TLS software stack upgrades
+- automatically benefit from new features, bugfixes, etc. in TLS software stack upgrades

 ### ATLS Packet Identification

 It is recommended that ATLS packets are explicitly identified by a standardized, transport-specific identifier enabling any gateways and middleboxes to identify ATLS packets.
 Middleboxes have to contend with a vast number of applications and network operators have difficulty configuring middleboxes to distinguish unencrypted but not explicitly identified application data from end-to-end encrypted data.
 This specification aims to assist network operators by explicitly identifyng ATLS packets.
-The HTTP and CoAP encodings documented in {{atls-over-http-transport}} and {{atls-over-coap-transport}} explicity identify ATLS packets.
+The HTTP and CoAP encodings documented in {{atls-over-http-transport}} and {{atls-over-coap-transport}} explicitly identify ATLS packets.

 ### ATLS Session Tracking